Hyundai Tucson review - Reliability and safety

-Plenty of safety kit and a brilliant five-year warranty will give buyers some peace of mind
+The Tucson's excellent safety kit and a reassuring five-year warranty will give buyers peace of mind

 The Tucson earned a five-star rating in its Euro NCAP crash test in 2015, in part thanks to a full suite of safety kit, including a Blind Spot Detection system, Rear Cross Traffic Alert and Autonomous Emergency Braking, although these items are only available if you choose Premium or Premium SE trims.
-It scored 86 and 85 per cent for adult and child protection respectively.
+It scored 86 and 85% for adult and child protection, respectively.

 What also helped it score well are its full complement of airbags, a traction control system, electronic stability control and ISOFIX child seat mounts in the rear.
 Every Tucson, whether you go for the entry-level version or the top-spec model, gets these safety features, even if the latest tech is only offered on the highest trims.

 The Tucson comes with Hyundai’s excellent five-year unlimited mileage warranty that should give great peace of mind.